niceandserious/nice-guides/guides/css.md

 ## Tooling :wrench:

 - We use SCSS because it's awesome :v:
+- We generally use grunt to compile CSS, which allows us to:
-- We use autoprefixer whenever possible so we don't have to worry about prefixes.
+  - Use autoprefixer so we don't have to worry about prefixes.
+  - Smush the CSS to reduce file size.
+  - Add a cache-busting hash.

 ## Style :ok_woman: